Slack vs Microsoft Teams: Which Tool is Best for YOUR Team?

 Furthermore, peer-to-peer communication channels featuring end-to-end AES 256-bit encryption guarantee that communications on the platform avoid misuse by host servers, bypass potentially vulnerable third-party servers, and remain in the hands of authorized users.

-Brosix’s enterprise toolkit offers businesses a highly granular level of control and compliance.
+Brosix’s rich administrative features afford businesses a highly granular level of control and compliance.